Is HubSpot good for SEO?

 Keywords with high commercial intent help you maximise the chance of success when a buyer decides to make a purchase.
 But don’t leave your strategy there.

-It’s important to carefully target relevant long- and short-tail keywords across your website so each stage of the buyer journey is well-served with relevant, high-quality content.
+When it comes to SEO website design, It’s important to carefully target relevant long- and short-tail keywords across your website so each stage of the buyer journey is well-served with relevant, high-quality content.